 My favourite spot was at the Vancouver Peninsula.
 Sheltered by the coast, Fisherman’s Beach is absolutely gorgeous and perfect for a refreshing swim.
 From there you can also hike to the very end of the peninsula via the Heritage trail.
 The information sign at the car park indicates that it takes around 3 hours but I took my time and did it in one hour and a half.
-The picture on the right was taken on this path; Stairway to Heaven…
+The picture on the left was taken on this path; Stairway to Heaven…

 Last but not least, after relaxing on all these paradisiac beaches get ready for some action!
 The Gap on the south part of the National Park consists of a vertiginous platform above a huge crack between the cliffs into which waves are constantly rushing with a scary noise.
 Trust me, you will hold on to the handrail very carefully… Next to it don’t miss also the Natural Bridge; I still wonder how such a massive rock isn’t collapsing under its own weight!